Martin Warner (bishop): Early life and education

-Warner was educated at King's School, Rochester, Maidstone Grammar School, and at St Chad's College, University of Durham 1977–80.
+Warner was educated at King's School, Rochester, Maidstone Grammar School and St Chad's College, University of Durham (1977–80).
 He then trained for ordination at St Stephen's House, Oxford, later earning a Doctor of Philosophy (PhD) degree at the University of Durham.
+His doctoral thesis was titled "Virginity matters: power and ambiguity in the attraction of the Virgin Mary".

 Ordained ministry

+Warner was ordained in the Church of England as a deacon in 1984 and as a priest in 1985.